taih304/Linux-Shell/Platforms interaction/AWS/README.md

 The next step is to create an IAM user by root account.
 Still inside the IAM page, in IAM resources, click on the numbers display below **Users**.
 For the 1st time use root account, there is 0 IAM user.

 Reference to video [Create AWS IAM account](https://www.youtube.com/watch?v=l17Ka8jeJ_4) for full implementations.

+In order to access AWS API, IAM user must have an access key, which is ACCESS_KEY_ID and secret_access_key.
+Simply create this access key after creating the IAM user.
+That key (ACCESS_KEY_ID and secret_access_key) is only able to be viewed and downloaded one time after they're createad.

 # AWS services
 ## AWS CLI
 The **AWS Command Line Interface** (**AWS CLI**) is a unified tool to manage your AWS services.
 With AWS CLI, you can control multiple AWS services from the command line and automate them through scripts.